astroumd/lmtoy/README.md

 # lmtoy

-LMTOY is your toy box for installing and running codes related to LMT data reduction.
+LMTOY is a toy box for installing and running codes related to LMT data reduction.
 LMT is a large 50m single dish radio telescope located in Mexico (18:59:09N 97:18:53W) operating at mm wavelengths.